 Here’s an ELD mandate implementation checklist to help you stay compliant.

 How to find a Canadian compliant ELD

-ELDs for the U.S. are self-certified by the manufacturer.
+ELDs in the U.S. are self-certified by the manufacturer.
 In Canada, the requirement for certification is through a third party which ensures the devices comply with the technical standard.

-Any U.S. operator coming into Canada would require their ELD provider get-government-approved certification to be legal in Canada.
+Any U.S. operator coming into Canada would require their ELD provider to get government-approved certification to be legal in Canada.

 How to pick the best ELD solution for your business

-Choosing a fleet management solution is a big decision that will impact your business for years to come.
+Choosing an ELD or fleet management solution is a big decision that will impact your business for years to come.
 The right solution can simplify operations, reduce costs, and accelerate growth.
-The wrong solution can cause unnecessary headaches, leave your business at-risk, and restrict growth.
+The wrong solution can cause unnecessary headaches, leave your business at risk, and restrict growth.